Mellanox/libvma/README.txt

 uninstall ofed.

 Running:
-Set the env variable LD_PRELOAD to libvma.so and run your application.
+Set the environment variable LD_PRELOAD to libvma.so and run your application.
 Example: # LD_PRELOAD=libvma.so iperf -uc 224.22.22.22 -t 5